The SHIFT grant is currently closed for applications. Please check back in early 2025 for information about the next open call.

-- Artists from US territories are not eligible to apply.
+- Artists from US territories and Indigenous communities outside the US are not eligible to apply.

 Can an organization apply from outside the US?

-No, only US organizations are eligible to apply.
+No, only US-based organizations are eligible to apply.

 What is a “lead artist” applicant?

-The “lead artist” is an individual artist who is responsible for submitting the Letter of Interest (LOI) and managing the project in collaboration with a partner organization.
-If an arts collective would like to apply, then they must select a lead artist from their group to submit the LOI and act as the primary contact, as well as to provide materials, such as a resume and Native heritage documentation, in the LOI form.
+The “lead artist” is an individual artist who is responsible for submitting the application and managing the project in collaboration with a partner organization.
+If an arts collective would like to apply, then they must select a lead artist from their group to submit the application and act as the primary contact, as well as to provide materials, such as a resume and Native heritage documentation, in the application.

 How much financial support should the applicant request from NACF?